ourworldventures/www_ourparadise/content/home/index.md

 #### **Dahabiyas**

-4 Organic and Luxurious Dahabiyas (classic boats) on the Nile (39 Rooms, solar, organic food
+4 unique, authentic, and private Nile river boats with organic food and a warm-hearted crew.

 {% end %}